chaos-polymtl/lethe/doc/source/examples/resolved-cfd-dem/sedimentation-1-particle/sedimentation-1-particle.rst

 Parameter file
 ---------------

-We will detail every part of this prm file.
-In each section of the parameter file, we will describe relevant parameters.
-The omitted parameters are only user preference parameters and won’t impact the simulation results.
-For more detailed on these parameter we suggest visiting the `parameters section <../../../parameters.rst>`_.
+We explain every part of this prm file in detail.
+In each section of the parameter file, we describe relevant parameters.
+The omitted parameters are only user preference parameters and do not impact the simulation results.
+For more detail on these parameter we suggest visiting the `parameters section <../../../parameters.rst>`_.

 Simulation and IO Control
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~